SoReleased 19th May, 1986

-Aside from some intriguing collaborations – with Laurie Anderson on This Is The Picture; with Kate Bush on Don’t Give Up, That Voice Again and In Your Eyes – it was the unity of singer, band and producer that made So such a crucial record in the Gabriel canon.
+The first of Peter’s studio albums to have a proper title So was a watershed release in his career.
+Its marriage of the artistic and the commercial made for an indisputable success, with the album quickly sitting atop the album charts on both sides of the Atlantic.
+Aside from some intriguing collaborations – with Laurie Anderson on This Is The Picture, Kate Bush on Don’t Give Up and Youssou N’Dour on In Your Eyes – it was the unity of singer, band and producer that made So such a crucial record in the Gabriel canon.

 “There is always wisdom from hindsight.
 And because ‘So’ was my most successful record, I think that a lot of people, particularly in America, think that it was designed to be that.

 From the other end of it, you never really know which records are going to do well.
 You know that some things are going to be so obscure and difficult for a mainstream audience that they’re no-hopers but generally, with what I do, it’s hard to predict which albums are going to do well.

 You know certain songs have a better chance of getting on the radio when you do them, for sure, but I think part of the reason that ‘So’ works so well was that the band was really firing off each other and we had a great sound and production team.
 It was compact in the process and the way it was put together.